jamilbachard/task_manager/README.md

 - Friendly ID
 - Draper
 - Pagy
-- Kamal pour le déploiement
+- Kamal for deployment

-## Licence
+## License

-Ce projet est sous licence MIT.
+This project is under MIT license.